harvardinformatics/micro-course/intro_to_bioinformatics/awk_intro_master.md

  The above line sets a variable at the start of the script, adds 1 to it every line, then prints its value at the end.

+If a variable hasn't been initialized, it is treated as 0 in numeric expressions, and an empty string in string expressions&mdash;awk will not print an error!
+So the following awk script also prints the number of lines in the file data/hg38.genome:

+`awk '{sum+=1} END {print sum}' data/hg38.genome`

 ### Input and output
 Input to awk is split into **records** and **fields**.